This week in

 1914: Unbeaten Nebraska wants to play Harvard to show that the Huskers are not just a regional power.

-1969: Coach Bob Devaney's 1969 Huskers wrap up their Lincoln practices before heading to the warmer weather of El Paso, Texas, for their Sun Bowl game against Georgia and the Bulldogs' stout defense.
+1969: Coach Bob Devaney's Huskers wrap up a week of Lincoln practices before heading off for the warmer weather of El Paso, Texas, to prepare for their Sun Bowl game against Georgia.

 1999: Former Husker Jason Peter returns to action with the Carolina Panthers after missing seven games with a neck injury.